contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

           UP BROADCAST RUNNING MULTICAST  MTU:1500  Metric:1
           RX packets:28103 errors:0 dropped:0 overruns:0 frame:0
           TX packets:13491 errors:0 dropped:0 overruns:0 carrier:0
           collisions:0 txqueuelen:1000
           RX bytes:36213596 (36.2 MB)  TX bytes:858264 (858.2 KB)
 ```

-In the above output, you'll see:
+Notice the following:

-- `docker0` interface corresponds to the linux bridge and its associated
+- The `docker0` interface corresponds to the linux bridge and its associated
 subnet `172.17.0.1/16`.
-This is created by docker daemon automatically, and
+This is created by the Docker daemon automatically, and
-is the default network containers would belong to when an override network
+is the default network containers belong to when no network is explicitly specified.
-is not specified
-- `eth0` in this VM is the management interface, on which we ssh into the VM
+- `eth0` in this VM is the management interface, which we used to connect to the VM with ssh.
-- `eth1` in this VM is the interface that connects to external network (if needed)
+- `eth1` in this VM is the interface used to connect to an external network (if needed).
-- `eth2` in this VM is the interface that carries vxlan and control (e.g. etcd) traffic
+- `eth2` in this VM is the interface that carries vxlan and control (for example, etcd) traffic.

+Next, check the version of the Contiv Network utility:

 ```
 vagrant@tutorial-node1:~$ netctl version
 ```
-`netctl` is a utility to create, update, read and modify contiv objects.
-It is a CLI wrapper
-on top of REST interface.

-#### How to restart if VM is shut down, restarted or connectivity is lost
-It is okay to restart the tutorial from where you left at the beginning of the chapter.
-The recommended way is to cleanup the setup using `vagrant -f destroy`, and
-then restarting them again using `vagrant up`

-# Chapter 1 - Introduction to Container Networking

-There are two main container networking model discussed within the community.

-#### Docker libnetwork - Container Network Model (CNM)

-CNM (Container Network Model) is Docker's libnetwork network model for containers
-- An endpoint is container's interface into a network
-- A network is collection of arbitrary endpoints
-- A container can belong to multiple endpoints (and therefore multiple networks)
-- CNM allows for co-existence of multiple drivers, with a network managed by one driver
-- Provides Driver APIs for IPAM and Endpoint creation/deletion
-- IPAM Driver APIs: Create/Delete Pool, Allocate/Free IP Address
-- Network Driver APIs: Network Create/Delete, Endpoint Create/Delete/Join/Leave
-- Used by docker engine, docker swarm, and docker compose; and other schedulers
-that schedules regular docker containers e.g. Nomad or Mesos docker containerizer

-#### CoreOS CNI - Container Network Interface (CNI)
-CNI (Container Network Interface) CoreOS's network model for containers
-- Allows specifying container id (uuid) for which network interface is being created
-- Provide Container Create/Delete events
-- Provides access to network namespace to the driver to plumb networking
-- No separate IPAM Driver: Container Create returns the IAPM information along with other data
-- Used by Kubernetes and thus supported by various kubernet network plugins, including Contiv

-Using Contiv with CNI/Kubernetes can be found [here](https://github.com/contiv/netplugin/tree/master/mgmtfn/k8splugin).
-The rest of the tutorial walks through the docker examples, which implements CNM APIs

-#### Basic container networking

-Let's examine the networking a container gets upon vanilla run
+`netctl` is a utility to create, update, read and modify Contiv objects.
+The *netctl*
+utility is a command-line interface (CLI) wrapper over the Contiv Network REST interface.

+#### How to Restart
+You can reset the VM cluster if the VM is shut down or restarted, or if connectivity is lost.
+Then, restart the tutorial from where you left at the beginning of the chapter.

+To reset, type `vagrant -f destroy` to clean up and stop the cluster,
+then restart again by typing `vagrant up`.

+## Chapter 1 - Introduction to Container Networking

+The container community recognized two main container networking models, the
+Container Network Model (CNM) and the Container Network Interface (CNI).

+### Docker libnetwork - The Container Network Model

+Container Network Model (CNM) is Docker's *libnetwork* network model for containers.
+It has the following features:

+- An endpoint is container's interface into a network.
+- A network is collection of arbitrary endpoints.
+- A container can belong to multiple endpoints (and therefore multiple networks).
+- CNM allows for co-existence of multiple drivers, with a network managed by one driver.
+- The model provides Driver APIs for IP address management (IPAM) and endpoint creation and deletion.
+- The IPAM Driver APIs are: Create/Delete Pool, Allocate/Free IP Address.
+- The Network Driver APIs are: Network Create/Delete, Endpoint Create/Delete/Join/Leave.
+- Used by Docker Engine, Docker Swarm, and Docker Compose Also used by other schedulers that schedule regular Docker containers, for example  Nomad or Mesos Docker Containerizer.

+### CoreOS CNI - Container Network Interface
+Container Network Interface (CNI) is CoreOS's network model for containers.
+It has the following features:

+- Allows specifying container id (uuid) for which a network interface is created.
+- Provides container Create/Delete events.
+- Provides the driver with access to the network namespace to plumb networking.
+- Provides no separate IPAM Driver: Container Create returns the IAPM information along with other data.
+- Used by Kubernetes and supported by various Kubernet network plugins, including Contiv.

+[Click here](https://github.com/contiv/netplugin/tree/master/mgmtfn/k8splugin) to read more about using Contiv with CNI and Kubernetes.

+The examples throughout the rest of this tutorial use Docker, which implements the CNM APIs.

+#### Basic Container Networking

+Let's examine the networking supplied with a "plain vanilla" basic container.
+In the Docker VM, type to commands shown:

 ```
 vagrant@tutorial-node1:~$ docker network ls